MOUZU/BigWigs/Raids/BWL/README.md

 - <b>(QA)</b> WarnIcon, Burning Adrenaline icon appears when it's on you

 ## Broodlord Lashlayer
-- <b>(99%)</b> Blast Wave, increased the timer for the first one from 12 to 19.5s.
-Added timer for 'Possible Blast Wave' which runs for 18s after the 8s Blast Wave(Debuff) timer runs out, this is just estimated and can never be accurate but shall give an estimation.
-The delay between Blast waves ranges between 20 and 40s from my research.
+- <b>(100%)</b> Blast Wave DURATION, increased the timer for the first one from 12 to 19.5s.
+The delay between Blast waves ranges between 20 and 40s from my research, the timer is for the Debuff duration.
 - <b>(100%)</b> WarnIcon, Mortal Strike icon appears if your target has Mortal Strike active OR if it's up on you

 ## Firemaw